 13. Using the Wrong Order

 You should use reverse chronological order when listing your education and experience, i.e., most recent work first.
-This is the easiest way for potential employers to get an understanding of how you have been spending your time during college.
+This is the easiest way for potential employers to get an understanding of how you have been spending your time during and after college.

 14. Changing the Formatting